The best Prime Day deals available Sunday

 That said, we want to cut through the noise to bring you the absolute best bargains -- and the advice you need to find them and perhaps even improve on them.
 Here's how to make sure you don't miss a Prime Day sale you're looking for, your secret weapon on Prime Day and how to save even more than you expected on Prime Day.

 Next, check out the just-released list of Amazon device deals that will be available starting Monday.
-Among the highlights: The Amazon Fire TV Stick for $15 (regularly $40), Echo for $50 (regularly $100) and Facebook Portal for $80 (regularly $199).
+One interesting inclusion: The Facebook Portal for just $80 (regularly $199).
 I'm also eyeballing a $99 iPhone 7 from Verizon Visible, the Runtopia S1 smart watch for $59 and a few other things I can't share yet -- but be sure to tune in tomorrow for all the best stuff.

 Indeed, we'll be updating and expanding this post as deals arrive (and depart), so bookmark it and check back often.
 Expired deals are collected way down at the bottom.